-I’m currently exploring Macedonia and Albania as safely as possible during the fall of 2020.
+I’m currently exploring Macedonia as safely as possible during the fall of 2020.
 For Day #13 of 100 Days of Travel, I’ve left everything but the essentials behind in Prilep for a two-day trek in the Jakupica mountains.

 A gunshot rings out across the mountains.